Liquid vs. Granular Fertilizers: Which One Is Right for Your Garden?

 • Runoff Risk: If applied incorrectly, there’s a risk of nutrients washing away before your plants can absorb them, especially if it rains right after application.

-The Pros and Cons of Granular Fertilizers
+Liquid vs. Granular Fertilizers: The Pros and Cons of Granular Fertilizers

-Now, onto the benefits (and drawbacks) of granular fertilizers.
+Now, onto the benefits and drawbacks of granular fertilizers.

 Pros: